 Effective October 1, 2016, ICANN’s bylaws grants the multistakeholder community power through the Empowered Community (EC) mechanism to remove Board Members.
 Any Director designated by the EC may be removed without cause.
 This new level of Director accountability and corresponding community responsibility are based on recommendations developed in the CCWG-Accountability Supplemental Final Proposal on Work Stream 1 Recommendations (WS1).
 The EC is comprised of Decisional Participants who have the right to appoint and remove individual ICANN Directors.

 Decisional Participants may be any SO/AC who chooses to join the EC.
 In the event that a Decisional Participant endeavors to remove an individual board member, their actions are indemnified provided the Decisional Participant has acted in good faith.
 The challenge for the sub team was to create guidelines for conduct that would be considered good faith actions on the part of Decisional Participants in order for the indemnification to apply while leaving the widest area of discretion for SO/ACs.
 The absence of good faith leaves the Decisional Participant vulnerable to the costs of any proceeding that a Director may initiate in connection with removal or recall according to the bylaws.
-The indemnification was crafted with the specific action of Director removal in mind and the protecting the Decisional Participant from expenses, judgements, fines, settlements and other amounts that may be incurred in any such action.
+The indemnification was crafted with the specific action of Director removal in mind in order to protect the Decisional Participant from expenses, judgements, fines, settlements and other amounts that may be incurred in any such action.

 As Directors may be removed for any reason, the guidelines should be crafted in a way to avoid manufacturing cause through mandating specific conditions or circumstances that must be met in order for the process to commence.
 There is an inherent tension between creating a process that meets a legal threshold of good faith and avoiding the creation of a list of causes.
 For example, the group discussed whether SO/AC appointed directors should be notified of SO/AC expectations within a specified period of time upon taking a seat on the Board.
 We concluded that the any sort of requirement of that nature would, in fact, give rise to a list of causes and would run counter to the intentions of the WS1 recommendations.
 Good faith speaks to the intention of Decisional participant rather than the action of the Director.
 As long as the Decisional participant is truthful, acting for the benefit of the community and following established, transparent procedures, the good faith standard should be met.